 WHY CHOOSE OUR SERVICE

-Aeromedical transport is a specialty.
-Air ambulance transports fulfill a medical need for the emergent evacuation.
-During the recovery phase of an illness or a catastrophic event, many patients can be safely transported on a commercial airliner with the assistance of a skilled, licensed flight nurse.
-When it comes to a patient's post-discharge or transfer needs, many facilities do not have an established travel assistance program.
-The results of minimal clinical expertise in assessing a patient's transport needs are often unnecessary hospital stays and increased costs.
-Some patients or organizations have unnecessarily resorted to private air ambulance companies at an exceedingly high and unjustified cost.
-More often, patients requiring flight care are traveling home with family members who are medically untrained with little or no aeromedical transport experience.
-With over 20 years of commercial flight experience, we can offer an appropriate evaluation to determine how to safely transport your patient to their desired destination.
+An illness or catastrophic event can be devastating to a family.
+Life is disrupted and the emotional strain is immense.
+Transporting a patient by means of air medical services is a complex specialty.
+Air ambulance transports certainly fulfill a medical need for the emergency evacuation.
+During the recovery phase many patients can be safely transported on a commercial airliner with the assistance of a skilled, licensed flight nurse.
+When it comes to a patient's transfer needs, many facilities do not have an established travel assistance program.
+Most often, patients requiring flight care are taking a significant risk traveling home alone, with family members, or with a medically untrained individual with little or no flight transport experience.
+Some patients have unnecessarily resorted to private air ambulance companies at an exceedingly high and unjustified cost.
+Others have accepted the services of a hospital nurse caring for the patient but often they have no flight training or no professional liability insurance for this service.
+With over 19 years of commercial flight experience, we can offer an appropriate evaluation to determine how to safely transport your patient to their desired destination.

 HOW WE CAN ASSIST YOU

 Though we encourage you to contact us at any time, we first recommend that you contact the social worker or case manager of the facility where your family member is a patient and advise them of your wishes for transfer.
 If your family member is at home, you should contact their primary care physician.
 Both of these resources can assist you in selecting an appropriate receiving facility for patient transfer.
 Once a facility is chosen, one of our team of advanced practice registered nurses, will evaluate, make recommendations and assist you and the health care team in this complex process.
 We will coordinate all ground and air transportation from destination to destination.
 Safety is our FIRST priority.
 We are very conservative in our approach to feel confident that this safety priority is being met.